Potato cooking: Peru

-Joseph Dombey, in a letter written from Lima on May 20, 1779, specifies the ancestral way used by the Peruvians to prepare potatoes that constitute, with corn, their only food and that they carry in a haversack during their long journeys: the potato is cooked in water, then peeled and exposed to the wind and the sun until it is completely dry, which allows to preserve it "several centuries, by guaranteeing it of the humidity".
-This papa seca is mixed with other foods for consumption.
+Joseph Dombey, in a letter written from Lima on 20 May 1779, specifies the ancestral way used by the Peruvians to prepare potatoes that constitute, along with maize (U.S.: "corn"), their primary foods.
+Further, that they carry potatoes in haversacks on long journeys, for which the potato is prepared by cooking it in water, then peeling it, and finally exposing it to the wind and sun until it has completely dried.
+The process can preserve it "several centuries, by guaranteeing it of the humidity".
+This papa seca (dried potato) is then mixed in with other foods to make meals.
 Another process consists of freezing the potato and treading on it to remove the skin.
 Thus prepared, it is put in running water and loaded with stones.
 Fifteen or twenty days later, it is exposed to the sun until it dries.
 It becomes the chuño, "a real starch, with which one could make powder for the hair".
-The Peruvians use it to prepare jams, a flour for convalescents, and mix it with almost all their dishes.An author of the 20th century points out that the process of the Peruvians, who operate by freezing followed by dehydration, is not other than "a freeze-drying by the natural means".
+The Peruvians use it to prepare jams, a flour for convalescents, and mix it with almost all their dishes.

+An author of the 20th century points out that the process of the Peruvians, who operate by freezing followed by dehydration, is none other than "a freeze-drying by the natural means".
 He specifies that the tubers are left in frozen water several nights before being exposed to the sun and trodden on and that, "to make the product suitable for consumption, it is enough to put it back in water".
 According to him, the Spaniards used this preparation in the 16th century to feed the indigenous people forced to work in the silver mines of Potosi.

+Another ancient way of preparing potatoes in the Andes was by mimicking native wildlife, specifically, wild relatives of the llama.
+They would lick clay before eating wild poisonous potatoes which would help negate the toxins.
+The people of the Andes copied this by creating a mixture of clay and water to dunk the potatoes into so they could eat them as well.
+The need for this mixture mostly disappeared with the selective breeding of non-poisonous potatoes but the practice remains in use where the old species of posionous potatoes are still grown.

 Chuño is still produced in the Andean Altiplano, specifically in the Suni and Puna regions, which are the only regions with suitable eco-climatic conditions, and is consumed in Argentina, Bolivia, Chile and Peru.
-According to the botanist Redcliffe Salaman, in prehistoric times, chuño was ground into flour and incorporated into all kinds of stews and chupes, a kind of hearty soup of very ancient origin, but still cooked.
+According to the botanist R.N.
+Salaman, in prehistoric times, chuño was ground into flour and incorporated into all kinds of stews and chupes, a kind of hearty soup of very ancient origin, but still cooked.

 Another traditional product of the Altiplano is tocosh, obtained from the fermentation of potatoes left in a stream of water for at least six months.
 This product, considered to have probiotic properties, is used in the preparation of a local dessert, the mazamorra de papas.